Could your outdated content be scaring away visitors?

 Poor Mobile Experiences – Since 2010, mobile web-access has exploded in popularity.
 Users now expect your mobile site to work just as well as your standard site.
 If you site isn’t optimized for mobile, that’s a change you’ll want to make sooner rather than later.

 Just like any space, your site needs to be cleaned up from time to time.
 You probably don’t need to completely remodel.
-But getting rid of dated elements is a great way to make your site more attractive to visitors, and improve conversion rates.
+But getting rid of outdated content is a great way to make your site more attractive to visitors, and improve conversion rates.

 Looking for Innovative Marketing Strategies?